MolecularAI/REINVENT4/support/CAZP/README.md

   1. `base_aizynthfinder_config`: the AiZynthFinder configuration in YAML format
   2. `custom_aizynth_command`: a script to run AiZynthFinder

-Additional fields can be added to extend/overwrite the AiZynthFinder configuration.
+Additional fields can be added to extend the AiZynthFinder configuration.